Introduction to Linux Split Command

 Conclusion

-We have seen the uncut concept of “Linux Split Command” with the proper example, explanation and command with different outputs.
-As per the requirement, we can split the large file into small file size (or the number of rows).
-With the help of a split command option, we can read or access the huge size file.
+We have seen the uncut concept of “Linux Split Command” with the proper example, explanation, and command with different outputs.
+As per the requirement, we can split the large file into small file sizes (or the number of rows).
+With the help of a split command option, we can read or access a huge size file.

 Recommended Articles